telerik/reporting-docs/report-items/table-crosstab-list/basic-concepts.md

 ## The Table Item

-A Table displays the following cell fields:
+A Table consists of the following areas:

+* Table Body&mdash;The Table Body area always exists.
+Its cells display detail and group data.

+The other Table fields are optional.

 * Corner&mdash;The cells in the Table Corner area are created automatically when you define both the row and column groups.
-For more information, refer to the article on [Table fields]({%slug telerikreporting/designing-reports/report-structure/table-crosstab-list/understanding-crosstab-areas%}).
+For more information, refer to the article on [Table Areas]({%slug telerikreporting/designing-reports/report-structure/table-crosstab-list/understanding-crosstab-areas%}).
 * Row Group&mdash;The cells in the Row Group area are created automatically when you create a row group.
 These are row group header cells and display row group instance values by default.

 	For example, when you group by `=Fields.ProductCategory`, group instance values are the individual product categories by which you are grouping the data.

-* Column Group&mdash;The cells in the Column Groups area are created automatically when you create a column group.
+* Column Group&mdash;The cells in the Column Group area are created automatically when you create a column group.
 These are column group header cells and display column group instance values by default.

 	For example, when you group by `=Fields.Year`, group instance values are the individual years by which you are grouping the data.

-* Table Body&mdash;The Table Body area always exists.
-Its cells display detail and group data.

-The other Table fields are optional.

 ## Static and Dynamic Rows and Columns

 A Table item organizes cells in rows and columns that are associated with groups.
 Because group structures for row and column groups are identical, the documentation refers to them as row groups and you can apply the same concepts to column groups.

 A row is either static or dynamic.
 A static row is not associated to a group.
 When the report runs, a static row renders once.
 Table headers and footers are static rows.
-Static rows display labels and totals.
+Static rows should display labels and agregates.
+If you don't specify an [aggregate function](%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/aggregate-functions%}) in an [Expression]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/overview%}) in a static row cell, by default the _First_ function will be used.

 A dynamic row is associated to one or more groups.
 A dynamic row renders once for every unique group value for the innermost group.
 Cells in a dynamic row are scoped to the innermost row and column group to which the cell belongs.